 Cell phone coverage is spotty.
 Currently the best cellular reception is with AT&T. Verizon has marginal service and other major carriers have little or no coverage.

-A phone available in the Marr Lab foyer and the Moores-Collins Family Lodge hallway under the stairs for emergencies and local calls.
+A land-line is available in the Marr Lab foyer and the Moores-Collins Family Lodge hallway under the stairs for emergencies and local calls.
 These phones are free for local calls, or can be used for long distance calls with a calling card.
 The number is posted near the phone.
 Office phones are for business use and emergencies only.

 Computer and Internet

 Computers are available to all station residents in the Library of the Marr Lab.

 WiFi is available in the Marr Alpine Laboratory, Kiowa classroom, and the Moores-Collins Family Lodge.

 University of Colorado students, faculty, and staff may login using UCBwireless or Eduroam accounts.
 Visiting guests and researchers...please ask staff about login options.

 Numerous hiking trails and other recreational opportunities surround the Mountain Research Station.